 Step 3 Calculate the total imbalance.

-This panel does comply with the NEC directive of 3%; however, check with your local utility for their imbalance restrictions.
+This panel complies with the NEC directive of 3%; however, please check with your local utility for their specific imbalance restrictions.
 Some utilities may be lower or higher than 3%.

-If the panel imbalance is greater than 3%, the inverters must be installed so that they do not contribute to the existing imbalance.
+If the panel imbalance exceeds 3%, the inverters must be installed to prevent contributing to the existing imbalance.
 If the Tigo inverters are installed in groups of three, they will not contribute to an existing imbalance.
 However, if the total number of inverters on site is not divisible by three, the extra inverters must be installed on the phases with the lower voltage.
 This will help stabilize the panel voltage.

 Please contact Tigo Sales Engineering if you have questions about using Tigo inverters in three-phase applications.